kevingopalan/Stormly/README.md

-# Stormly
+# Stormly DEV
-A weather app for Android being made by me and my friend
+This is the development branch, with the latest additions and updates.
+Expect many bugs and glitches in this branch.

 **THIS IS A WORK-IN-PROGRESS**